Build a Container

-Beginning in SingularityCE 3.4.0 it is possible to build and run encrypted containers.
-The containers are decrypted at runtime entirely in kernel space, meaning that no intermediate decrypted data is ever present on disk or in memory.
+Starting with SingularityCE 3.4.0, it is possible to build and run encrypted containers.
+The containers are decrypted at runtime entirely in kernel space, meaning that no intermediate decrypted data is ever written to disk.
 See encrypted containers for more details.

 SingularityCE 3.0 introduces the option to perform a remote build.
 The

 --builder option allows you to specify a URL to a different build

 service.
 For instance, you may need to specify a URL pointing to an

 on-premises installation of the remote builder.
 This option must be used

 --detached option will detach the build from your terminal and allow